Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 Only invest in a mortgage note fund with capital you can commit for the fund’s full commitment period without needing access.
 Private note fund terms typically range from 12 months to 5+ years—the Integrity Income Fund’s 12-month term is on the shorter, more investor-friendly end of the spectrum.
 The liquidity trade-off is the price of lower market correlation and higher targeted income.
 Never invest emergency reserves or short-term capital in a private placement.

-Tax efficiency can significantly affect net returns — especially for investors in high income brackets.
-According to the IRS, REITs are required to distribute at least 90% of taxable income to shareholders annually, qualifying for a special pass-through structure.2 Here’s how each investment type is taxed:
+Tax efficiency can significantly affect net returns—especially for investors in high income brackets.
+Here’s how each investment type is taxed:

 Tax Factor Mortgage Note Fund Public REIT